Getting Started With (APL)

 Overview of APL

-Every query, starts with a Dataset embedded in parenthesis, with the starting expression being a tabular operator statement.
+Every query, starts with a Dataset embedded in square brackets, with the starting expression being a tabular operator statement.
 The query's tabular expression statements produce the results of the query.

 Before you can start writing tabular operators or any function, the pipe (|) delimeter starts the query statements as they flow from one function to another.